The application for the 2023 Career Exploration Fellowship is now closed!

 Fellows will first meet with their hosts to both 1) learn about their host’s career path and the various aspects of the host’s position, including specific responsibilities, work culture, challenges and rewards of the role, etc. and 2) share their own interests as well as any of their short- and long- term career goals.
 Following this initial meeting, the host will facilitate additional informational interviews with colleagues and other members of their network whose career path and interests align with the interests of the Fellow.
-After this first series of interviews, Fellows and hosts will reconvene for another meeting to discuss the Fellow’s career exploration thus far, after which the host will setup one or two more informational interviews with colleagues.
 A final, debrief meeting between host and Fellow will occur at the end of the fellowship.
 Additional opportunities, like attendance at virtual meetings and the completion of small projects, may also be available.
-More information on specific opportunities and projects offered by individual host organizations are outlined in the 2021 Host Descriptions Packet.
+More information on specific opportunities and projects offered by individual host organizations are outlined in the 2023 Host Descriptions Packet.

 *Please note: Because this is an unpaid career exploration opportunity, there are no Visa restrictions for international students.

-The PhD Career Exploration Fellowship program has the following aims:
+The PhD Career Exploration Fellowship program has the following goals:

 - Facilitate non-faculty career exploration for PhD students